Yi-Guang/Homepage/index.md

 ## NEWS!
 10/30 I will have a talk about *network partition and network centralities* at 6-th applied mathematical workshop at XDU.

 11-12 I plan to re-write the accerate work in a month.

+## Preprint
+1. **Bai Y**, Yuan J, Liu S, et al. Maximal Coverage of Check-in Deployments with Cost Limit: Theory and Practice. **IEEE SMC-A**, Submitted.

 ## Publications
 1. **Bai Y**, Yuan J, Liu S, et al. Variational community partition with novel network structure centrality prior[J]. **Applied Mathematical Modelling**, 2019, 75: 333-348